Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/concurrent-programming.md

 tags:
   - concurrent programming
   - parallel computing
+  - Assembly
+  - C
   - rust
 ---

 # Concurrent / Parallel Programming

-In Writing (23.07.13~)
+Revisited (MARCH.17.2024)
-{: .label .label-yellow}
+{: .label .label-purple}

-Though my primary programming language is python, for explaining concurrent or parallel programming, understanding low level features such as register, memory, and pointers are needed for this post.
-Therefore, I choose RUST programming language as a practice considering the hardship of mastering C pointers (as C pointers allow you to do ***EVERYTHING***) and considering of mastering RUST just for myself.
+For explaining concurrent or parallel programming, understanding the low level features such as register, memory, and pointers are needed.

-About RUST programming, you can check [here](https://sangdo-han.github.io/docs/fundamentals/programming/concurrent-programming) that will be posted parallel to this page.

 ## Introduction

-Introduction and terms (23.07.13)
-{: .label .label-green}

-More accurate explanation on 'thread' (23.07.18)
-{: .label .label-green}

 When a top-level programmer encounters a time-efficiency issue in an algorithm, program, or system, it is natural for them to think of divide-and-conquer first.
 As systems grow in size and demand for speed increases, the ways in which divide-and-conquer is used have evolved alongside the work of top-level software researchers.